 Building decentralized PKIs using blockchain removes the potential points-of-failure created by the use of CAs which, if subverted, can compromise entire certificate chains.
 Furthermore, blockchain-based PKI, as a public append-only log, provides the certificate transparency (CT) property implemented by Google to improve CA-based PKI security through public logging and monitoring of certificates.

 A key characteristic of a PKI is the certified identification of people and organizations who have been issued a certificate for a key.
 At the moment, this is a service that the blockchain cannot easily provide although proposed workarounds exist, such as:

-A big difference between using a PKI and how things work in a typical blockchain revolves around establishing the true identify of participants.
+A big difference between using a PKI and how things work in a typical blockchain revolves around establishing the true identity of participants.
 PKI assures that a specific person or organization is actually registered as belonging to a specific technical account.
-On the other hand, the public key of a blockchain account represents an account whose true owner has not been identified beyond a doubt by any authority within the system.
+On the other hand, the public key of a blockchain account represents an account whose true owner has not been identified beyond doubt by any authority within the system.
 Transactions take place anonymously, even though trust in the processing of those transactions themselves is ensured by the system.

 The focus of above approaches is on the implementation of a PKI within a blockchain or the functional replication of PKI identity verification for participants.
 None of the currently known approaches completely eliminates the necessity for a master node of some type.
 If we remove the requirement for the identification of individuals out of the equation, a traditional blockchain can replicate the signature functionality of a PKI for validating transactions.
 In addition, it provides the benefit that, with the consensus mechanism, no central CA is required, which considerably reduces the risk of an attack on that vector.